frederic-perez/AmE-dictionary/data/idioms.md

 __silver spoon__ :two: A metaphor for ample wealth that has been passed down through inheritance.
 (Used primarily in the phrase “born with a silver spoon in (one’s) mouth.”) _We may both be wealthy now, but I never had a silver spoon growing up.
 I had nothing when I was young, and all of my fortune is down to my own hard work._
 __silver surfer__ An elderly person who is a proficient user of the Internet. _My grandmother has become a real silver surfer since we got her new computer hooked up to the Internet.
 She even keeps in touch with her friends on social media!_
 __simp__ _slang_ :two: An abbreviation of “simpleton,” meaning a foolish or simple-minded person.
-__simply put__ :four: In clearer, more direct, or more easily understandable terms.
+__simply put__ :five: In clearer, more direct, or more easily understandable terms.
 Used when discussing a complicated topic or situation.
 __sing along__ :two::hammer:
 __single out__ :three::hammer:
 __sink in__
+__Sisyphean task__ A task that can never be completed or one that is repetitive and futile, much like the Greek mythological character Sisyphus.
 __sit a spell__ To sit down, relax, and socialize for a while at one’s leisure. _This saloon is a great place to sit a spell and catch up with old friends._ _Well hey there, honey!
 Now you come in here and sit a spell, we haven’t seen you in a dog’s age!_
 __sit back__
 __sit down__ _n_ __2__ A form of civil disobedience in which demonstrators sit down in a public place as a protest or to draw attention to a cause.